-Abb.
-1 OKIS software bus [28]
+Fig. 1: OKIS software bus [2]

+While working on many different aspects of the overall problem we got the dim feeling that providing data integration together with some electronic services would be an improvement, but not be the big step forward our colleagues from the university hospitals were hoping for.
+Therefore, we had additional discussions with them as well as other clinical staff members, and also took a closer look at the clinical workday.
+During these activities it became more and more clear that the really big problem was not the inconvenient access to medical data.
 The much bigger and more challenging problem was the non-existing support of the clinical processes!
 These processes were only in the users' minds.
 Notes on paper or entries in a calendar system were the only help for physicians and nurses to not forget things.
-No active process support or assistance by an information system was provided to avoid problems like omission errors, unnecessarily pending tasks, or non-optimal task sequences (see [15] for a description of the problem).
+No active process support or assistance by an information system was provided to avoid problems like omission errors, unnecessarily pending tasks, or non-optimal task sequences (see [3] for a description of the problem).
 This meant that services provided by the Software Bus should be offered to users in a process-oriented way.

 We got fascinated about this challenge and we were convinced that a software technology, which is able to cope with clinical processes, would be also adequate for many other domains and enable completely new perspectives for information management systems.
-Therefore, in 1995 we decided to start the $ADEPT^2$ project as a dedicated research activity in that subject area.
+Therefore, in 1995 we decided to start the ADEPT2 project as a dedicated research activity in that subject area.
 At the beginning we were confronted with many problems and questions, not knowing where to start with and also not knowing which aspects were highly relevant for the final solution and which ones could be neglected.
 Nevertheless we made a decision which should guide and determine our whole research until today: "We face the clinical reality - we do not define any problem away!"
 This motto resulted in the insights, requirements, and technological challenges described in this paper.

-Section 2 provides some insights into the clinical reality and identifies major requirements.
+The remainder of this paper is organized as follows: Section 2 provides some insights into the clinical reality and identifies major requirements.
 Section 3 describes relevant challenges and the research areas of the ADEPT project.
 Section 4 discusses the overall technological challenges and the general "vision" of the ADEPT project.
 In Section 5 we present some of the achievements made.
 Section 6 describes the current development status and the transition from a research prototype to an industrial product.
 Finally, Section 7 concludes with a summary.